 Choosing your research topic

 If you’ve already got a research area in mind, you can first explore our research areas to decide if your area of interest is a good fit with our departments.
 If you find a match, simply contact the academic for that area to discuss your research idea in more detail.
 If you don’t have a specific research area in mind, you could browse the PhD opportunities we’re currently offering, and see if you can find a PhD project that interests you.

 Undertaking a research degree is both enormously challenging and rewarding which is why you must choose a research topic you are passionate about.

 Your supervisor or School may require you to attend taught courses as part of your research degrees training plan.
 These could be either undergraduate or Masters level, or can be more specific to your training needs.
-Some courses you may need to formally enrol for, again dependant on if there is any formal assessment.
 You will discuss these requirements with your supervisor and the module leader, and add details of these to your annual training plan.

 What a typical full-time PhD looks like

 When you apply, you will be assigned a supervisor who will provide guidance and support throughout your PhD.
 Your supervisor will be an expert in their field and will become your most important contact.
 They will be on hand to help you from day one - agreeing a research project that is original and feasible and advising you on all aspects of the research and thesis preparation.

 Prior to or soon after you register at the University, you will attend a School Induction event to welcome you to the School and to provide an opportunity for you to network with other Postgraduate Researchers in the School.
 You will be encouraged to undertake online modules introducing you to the support you can expect to receive whilst while doing your research at Leeds.